Greek Cucumber and Tomato Salad (Horiatiki)

 Quick Answers

-Do you put feta cheese in a Greek salad?
+Do you put Feta Cheese in a Greek Cucumber and Tomato Salad?

 The horiatiki salad is a traditional Greek salad made without lettuce.
 In the U.S., a Greek salad often includes lettuce, which is the main difference.